smart · Connected Car Mobile App

 Design the companion app before the car existed

-• The vehicle was still being defined, so the app had to give shape to access, status, remote-control, and ownership moments before every hardware behaviour was fixed.
+• smart was defining the car and companion app in parallel, so UX had to describe access, status, remote-control, and ownership moments before hardware behaviour had settled.

-• smart was phasing out the physical key, making pairing, access, phone-key behaviour, and remote commands trust-critical parts of the experience.
+• smart was moving away from the physical key, so pairing, access, phone-key behaviour, and remote commands had to earn trust.

-• Requirements shifted during implementation, with partner and backend integrations across public charging, wall box charging, maps, and internal infrastructure.
+• Partner integrations across public charging, wall box charging, maps, and backend systems kept requirements moving during implementation.

 My Role